jeddadothmane/ChatHouse/README.md

+**WELCOME TO THIS REPOSITORY**
-A project of a chat app using Django framework and JavaScript.
+This is a project of a chat app using Django framework and JavaScript.

 This project is built by Asmaa ANTARI, Yahya EL AILI, Othmane JEDDAD and Mahmoud KHOUBJI.